-Valuing Diversity
+(h) Valuing Diversity.

 We believe that encouraging diversity of ideas, thinking and experience leads to better ways of working and better business results.
 We're committed to building a diverse workforce and encouraging an inclusive culture.
-This covers all areas of diversity, including gender, generations, cultural diversity, disability and sexual orientation.
+This covers all areas of diversity, including gender, generations, cultural diversity, disability, and sexual orientation.

-Equal Opportunities
+(i) Equal Opportunities.

 Frontken Group is an equal opportunities employer.
-We make decisions about recruitment, promotion, training and other employment issues solely on the grounds of individual ability, achievement, expertise and conduct.
-We don't discriminate on the basis of gender, gender identity, race, colour, religion, ethnicity, cultural heritage, age, social background, mental or physical ability or disability, national origin, sexual orientation or any other reason not related to job performance or prohibited by applicable law.
+We make decisions about recruitment, promotion, training, and other employment issues solely on the grounds of individual ability, achievement, expertise and conduct.
+We don't discriminate based on gender, gender identity, race, colour, religion, ethnicity, cultural heritage, age, social background, mental or physical ability or disability, national origin, sexual orientation or any other reason not related to job performance or prohibited by applicable law.

-Workplace health and safety
+(j) Workplace health and safety.